I-beam: Design for bending

 which is superior to that achieved by rectangular beams and circular beams.

 Issues

 Though I-beams are excellent for unidirectional bending in a plane parallel to the web, they do not perform as well in bidirectional bending.
 These beams also show little resistance to twisting and undergo sectional warping under torsional loading.
 For torsion dominated problems, box beams and other types of stiff sections are used in preference to the I-beam.

-Shapes and materials (US)
+Stiffeners

+It is possible to increase the shear capacity in a beam web by adding out of plane stiffness using transverse web stiffeners.
+These can be added to both sides of the web, or just one.
+They are usually steel plates welded into place, but bolting can be used.